 The university is feeling the benefit of the town’s wider regeneration.
 The academic institution received £46 million investment in a state-of-the-art library and a £37 million STEM building which opened in 2019.

 Luton currently suffers from a student accommodation gap, and students are increasingly seeking quality private accommodation that can meet their needs.
 Luton’s student demographic makes investing in student rental property an appealing prospect.

 Over the past decade, Luton has undergone a transformation and external investment continues to provide a boost to the town.

-7. Luton’s Strategic
+7. Luton’s Strategic Location

 London Luton Airport is one of the town’s best assets, connecting passengers and businesses to Europe and further afield.
 To leverage its potential, airport expansion plans recently saw the annual number of passengers increase from 10 million to 18 million.

 Which Areas of Luton Should Property Investors Consider?